Algoryx/AGXUnity-deprecated/README.md

 - AGXUnity allows you to utilize AGX Dynamics inside Unity3D.
 - Currently it is built and tested with Visual Studio 2015 SP1 and Visual Studio 2017
-- The latest version of AGXUnity requires 5.6.2
+- The latest package version of AGXUnity requires 2017.1.1
 - AGXUnity is free, for more details see: [LICENSE](LICENSE)